10 Quiet Dog Breeds for Your First Apartment

 It is important to recognize that barking, whining, or growling may also be part of a larger or more serious issue — such separation anxiety disorder,” says Hartstein.
 This may be true if your pup is moving from the security of a litter of siblings to your apartment.
 Here’s how to help your furbaby prepare for moving day.

 What might surprise you the most about this selection are the large dog breeds Hartstein suggests.
 Sure, small dogs take up less space and are easier to clean up after, but don’t rule out larger breeds — unless they aren’t allowed by your apartment.

-- Greyhound: A great couch potato who isn’t very active and loves to cuddle.
+- Greyhound: A great couch potato (and typically among dogs under 25 pounds) who isn’t very active and loves to cuddle.
 Usually reserved toward strangers.

-- Shar Pei: A loyal and independent breed that is usually calm.
+- Shar Pei: A loyal and independent 20 lb dog breed that is usually calm.
 Very adaptable to your activity level and content with a few short walks, or happy with more activity.

 - Bernese Mountain Dog: Large, affectionate, sweet, goofy, and always up for fun.
 They do shed a lot, and weekly brushing is a necessity.

-- Italian Greyhounds: Your downstairs neighbors will barely know you have a dog because these mini versions of the greyhound are dainty, delicate, and very affectionate.
+- Italian Greyhounds: Your downstairs neighbors will barely know you have one of these 15 lb dogs or smaller, because these mini versions of the greyhound are dainty, delicate, and very affectionate.